 Full disclosure: Hash is traditionally associated with breakfast, but this comforting, satisfying dish is easy and quick to prepare; perfect for a night in after a long day of holiday planning and shopping!
 Hash is a one-pan wonder and is flexible enough to include several leftover Thanksgiving staples, like cured ham, herbed stuffing, roasted vegetables, and of course, turkey.
 Serve over buttery mashed potatoes with a splash of warm gravy and dive in!

-If it means new food recipes and less food waste, we're into it!
-At PeachDish, we believe in no leftovers left behind, and hope that these ideas lend some inspiration for the rest of heaping remains of a delicious holiday feast.
-In need of more inspiration in holiday gift department?
-Check out our online store, and consider PeachDish subscription as a gift for a loved one (because who doesn't want fun, fresh, delicious food at their doorstep?)
+If it means new recipes and less waste, we're into it!
+At PeachDish, we believe in no leftovers left behind, and hope that these ideas lend some inspiration for the rest of your delicious feast.
+In need of more inspiration in the holiday gift department?
+Check out our Market, and consider PeachDish as a gift for a loved one (because who doesn't want fun, fresh, delicious food at their doorstep?)